Mitch Korbey is a partner, and chair of the firm’s Land Use & Zoning Group.

 Mitch is an adjunct professor of law at Brooklyn Law School, and an adjunct with Hunter College's graduate program in urban planning.

-For the past four years, Mitch has been recognized by Chambers USA as one of New York City’s leading zoning lawyers.
+Mitch has been recognized by Chambers USA as one of New York City’s leading zoning lawyers for the past five years.

 Memberships & Associations